openshift/training/beta-3-setup.md

     osc create -f integrated-template.json -n openshift

 What did you just do?
 The `integrated-template.json` file defined a template.
 By "creating" it, you have added it to the `openshift` project.
-What is the `openshift` project?
-This is a special project whose templates are accessible by all users of the OpenShift environment.
-Let's take a look at how that works.

 ### Create an Instance of the Template
 In the web console, logged in as `joe`, find the "Quickstart" project, and